 This catalog is a publication to inform students and others of Valley College's mission, history, academic programs and policies and procedures.
 Students enrolling in the College are subject to the provisions stated herein.
 This Catalog supersedes all previous Catalogs, academic information, policies, and practices of the College, and is binding on all students.
 This Catalog was prepared based on the best information available at the time of the publication.
-The College reserves the right to make modifications within the term of this Catalog without prior notice to individual students.
-Such modifications will be published in an Addendum and/or Supplement to the current Catalog.
 The College expects its students to read and understand the information published in this Catalog and in its accompanying Supplement and Addendum.
 Failure to read and understand this Catalog will not excuse any student from the application of any requirement or regulation published herein.